• CSC Home Page

 131. Was There Room?

 Could the Ark have held all the animals?
 Easily.
-[See Figure 39.]
-A few humans, some perhaps hired by others, could build a boata large enough to hold representatives of every air-breathing land animal—perhaps 16,000 animals in all.
-(Of course, sea creatures did not need to be on the Ark.
-Nor did insects or amphibians.
+[See Figure 6.]
+A small number of humans, some possibly hired, could build a boata large enough to hold representatives of every air-breathing land animal—about 16,000 animals in all.
+Sea creatures did not need to be on the Ark, nor did insects or amphibians.
 Only mammals, birds, reptiles, and humans.
-Much plant life survived the flood in a surprisingly simple way.)b The Ark, having at least 1,500,000 cubic feet of space, was adequate to hold these animals, their provisions, and all their other needs for one year.c
+The Ark, having at least 1,500,000 cubic feet of space, was adequate to hold these animals, their provisions, and all their other needs for one year.b

 • Previous Page